nxt-dev/nxt_editor/docs/user_docs/docs/reference.md

 A node’s local attributes can be resolved by name alone via `${attrname}`

 !!! note "Hotkeys"
-    The raw/composited state can be visualized by toggling [editor resolution](#rawresolvedcached) on and off using `QWE`.
+    The raw/composited state can be visualized by toggling editor resolution on and off using `Q`, `W`, `E`.
     NXT includes a full hot key editor.
 (Window > [Hotkey ](hotkeys.md)Editor)

 !!! example